 2. BITUMINOUS ROADS

 - Stone chips

 - Grit, stone dust

 SPECIFICATION OF BITUMEN

 - The grade or quality of bitumen is confirmed by its penetration test.
-Lower the penetration, harder is the bitumen.
+The lower the penetration, the harder is the bitumen.

 - Hot bitumen (melted) is used for the construction of roads.
 The applied temperature varies from 177°c to 191°c.